MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-windows-client.md

     ![Screenshot showing the sign-in box appears after client installation completes.](media/how-to-install-windows-client/client-install-first-sign-in.png)

 1. Users sign in and the connection icon turns green.
-Double-clicking on the connection icon opens a notification with client information showing a connected state
+Double-clicking on the connection icon opens a notification with client information showing a connected state.

     :::image type="content" source="media/how-to-install-windows-client/client-install-connected.png" alt-text="Screenshot showing the client is connected.":::

 ## Troubleshooting